TCR registration (The Campaign Registry): How to Set It Up? The Definitive SMS Guide

 What is TCR in SMS?

-Mobile carriers require all businesses sending text messages (SMS) to register with The Campaign Registry (TCR).
-If businesses don't complete TCR registration, they'll be subject to fines, mobile carriers blocking your messages, and even legal action.
+Mobile carriers require all businesses sending text messages (SMS) to register with The Campaign Registry (TCR) by August 31, 2023.
+If businesses don't complete TCR registration, their messages will be blocked.

 What is 10DLC TCR registration?

 The Campaign Registry (TCR) works with mobile carriers to register businesses who send application-to-person (A2P) messages for business purposes.
 The category A2P covers all text messages, like MMS and SMS.
 Once you've completed your TCR registration, you'll be able to obtain a 10 Digit Long Code (10DLC) to send A2P text messages.
+Registration must be completed by August 31, 2023.
 Businesses use 10DLC to send text messages because they have advantages over the short code numbers sometimes used for business SMS campaigns.Those advantages include lower costs and higher delivery and send rates.